The Filter operator is used to remove rows from a result set that do not satisfy a specified condition.

 |Predicate||The expression that the operator applies to the data in each input row to determine whether the row should be returned to the parent operator.
 Rows are only returned if this expression returns to True.

-If the Startup Expression predicate is set to True, then SQL Server Management Studio and some other tools display this property as the Startup Expression Predicate.
+If the Startup Expression property is set to True, then SQL Server Management Studio and some other tools display this property as the Startup Expression Predicate.

 |Startup Expression||If this property is set to False, the expression in the Predicate property is evaluated for each row from the input.
 This is the “normal” operation of a Filter operator.